All Episodes

 That's all.

-I gotta take a break here.
+Hang on, David, I've got to take a break here.

-David uh Horowitz is with us.
+David Horowitz is with us.

 Now that Uncle Joe has left the building, maybe we can get back to bringing jobs home.

-All right, until we continue, Sean Hannity Show.
+As we continue, Sean Hannity Show.

-One Sean, if you want to be a part of the program, continuing with David Horwitz, by the way, his brand new book is the New York Times bestseller again.
+Your calls, by the way, coming up at the bottom of this half hour, 800-941 Sean, if you want to be a part of the program, continuing with David Horowitz, by the way, his brand new book is the New York Times bestseller again.

-It's called Big Agenda, President Trump's plan to save America.
+It's called Big Agenda, President Trump's Plan to Save America.

 You know, I guess, David, my biggest fear right now is you see a media establishment that's turned against the president.